varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.1.rst

 Type conversions
 ~~~~~~~~~~~~~~~~

-* When ``bereq.backend`` and ``beresp.backend`` are set to a director,
+* When ``bereq.backend`` is set to a director, then it returns an
-  then they return an actual backend on subsequent reads if the
+  actual backend on subsequent reads if the director resolves to a
-  director resolves to a backend immediately, or the director otherwise.
+  backend immediately, or the director otherwise.
+If ``bereq.backend``
+  was set to a director, then ``beresp.backend`` returns the backend
+  to which it was set for the fetch.
+When either of these is used in
-  When used in string context, they return the name of the director
+  string context, it returns the name of the director or of the
-  or of the resolved backend.
+  resolved backend.

 * DURATION types may be used in boolean contexts, and are evaluated as
   false when the duration is less than or equal to zero, true